amirmasoudabdol/rstudio-icons/README.md

 # Alternative Icons for RStudio

-These are set of alternative icons for RStudio specifically designed to fit macOS Big Sur aesthetic.
-Their main features are rounded bezels, mild drop shodows and some gradients.
-I have tried to keep them as close as possible to the original icons.
+These are a set of alternative icons for RStudio, specifically designed to fit macOS Big Sur aesthetic.
+Their main features are rounded bezels, gentle drop shodows and some gradients.
+I have tried to keep them as close as possible to the original icons but that's not always the case.
 In addition to the original icons and their variants listed [here](https://www.rstudio.com/about/logos/), I have designed three extra icons, the Pride, the Trans, and the Preview icons.

 <img src="img/all-icons.png"/>